Employee Engagement Definition and Employee Experience

 Motivation exists on a spectrum between what behavioral scientists call intrinsic and extrinsic motivation.
 People can be both intrinsically and extrinsically motivated to do what they do.
 Intrinsic motivation is when they find the behavior interesting or enjoyable, while extrinsic motivation is when they expect something external to themselves to change because of their behavior.
 The more intrinsic a motivation is, the more powerful it tends to be in terms of impacting employee performance.
 For example, both finding a work task interesting (intrinsic motivation) and the idea of earning recognition from colleagues for a job well done (extrinsic motivation) can motivate employees to do their best work; however, the negative impact on engagement when employees don’t find their work interesting (low intrinsic motivation) is stronger than the lack of recognition and praise (low extrinsic motivation).
 In other words, the most engaged employees feel more personal accomplishment and fulfillment from their work.

-What inspires employees to advocate for the organization?
+What drives employees to advocate for the organization?

-Actively promoting and supporting an organization can take many forms, but employees often act as advocates for the organization in one of two ways: either by (a) promoting the company’s products and services, and/or (b) recommending the company as a great place to work.
+Employees advocate for their organization in two primary ways: promoting the company's products and services, or recommending it as a great place to work.
 For employees to become advocates for the company’s products and services, they need to understand the value that those products and services offer to customers.
 When employees are promoters of the organization as a great place to work to people close to them, several aspects of the work experience are important.
-The organization’s handling of change is one of the most important factors employees consider.
-Others include culture and work environment, company values, growth and development opportunities, and the ability to manage workload and stress effectively.
+Change management effectiveness predicts employer advocacy more strongly than any other factor (r=.64).
+Organizations with high change management scores see 41% higher employee referral rates.
+Others include culture and work environment, companyvalues, growth and development opportunities, and the ability to manage workload and stress effectively.

-What makes employees enthusiastic about staying with the company?
+What encourages employees to stay with the company?

-Employees decide to stay or leave their jobs for many different reasons.
-In general, when employees can anticipate achieving their own level of success within the company, they are more likely to stay.
+Retention drivers vary by tenure.
+Employees with less than 2 years cite growth opportunities (68%) and manager quality (61%) as top stay factors, while tenured employees prioritize compensation (72%) and work-life balance (64%).
+Employees who see a clear path to promotion within 18 months show 76% lower turnover risk.
+Career visibility matters more than current compensation in predicting retention for high performers.
 While there are many influences inside and outside the organization that can cause employees to consider leaving, there are also proven best practices for developing effective retention strategies.
 The most important part of any retention strategy is figuring out how to develop a magnetic culture that makes it great to stay at your company (e.g., developing great managers, leaders sharing a compelling future vision for the company, providing opportunities for growth and development, and regularly acting on employee feedback).
 Importantly, some of the most effective retention strategies happen throughout an employee’s lifecycle, indicating the need to listen and act at all stages.

 To this point, we’ve discussed Perceptyx’s view on EX today and why it’s important to broaden our view of EX to include many more factors than just employee engagement.
 We introduced the People Insights Model and how we can apply the factors, themes, listening content, behaviors, and actions to understand our most complex business and talent priorities.
 Next, we went deeper into employee engagement and why measuring and changing it is still a critical element of a comprehensive listening and action strategy.